-Taru Alexander is an award winning American jazz drummer, born and raised in Brooklyn, New York.
+Taru Alexander is an award-winning American jazz drummer, born and raised in Brooklyn, New York.
 He is a son of jazz legend Roland Alexander, an American post-bop jazz tenor saxophone player from Boston, Massachusetts.
-During his three decades of professional successful career, Taru appeared as a side man on more than fifty albums.
+During his three decades of a professionally successful career, Taru appeared as a sideman on more than fifty albums.

 As a leader, Taru recorded in 2014 album titled KoJo Time released under the JAZZLEADSHEETS.COM label paying tribute to his father, legendary tenor saxophone player Roland Alexander by playing his original compositions.

-Taru performed domestically and internationally with Abbey Lincoln, Betty Carter, Roland Alexander, Roy Hargrove, Carlos Garnett, Rodney Kendrick, Branford Marsalis, Danny Mixon, Gary Bartz, Carlos Garnett, Reggie Workman, Bill Saxton, Kenny Davis, Lonnie Plaxico, Bill Lee and many more…
+Taru performed domestically and internationally with Abbey Lincoln, Betty Carter, Roland Alexander, Roy Hargrove, Roy Hargrove Alumni Big band, Carlos Garnett, Rodney Kendrick, Branford Marsalis, Danny Mixon, Gary Bartz, Carlos Garnett, Reggie Workman, Bill Saxton, Kirk Lightsey, Mark Whitfield, Benito Gonzales, Santi Debriano, Christian McBride, Stephen Scott, Kenny Davis, Mulgrew Miller, Lonnie Plaxico, Bill Lee, Michael Fleming, Benny Green, David Kikoski, Marcus Strickland, Hank Jones, Dwayne Burno, Philip Harper, Michael Bowie, Duane Eubanks, Sharp Radway, Jimmy Owens, Ronnie Mathews, Justin Robinson, Gerald Clayton, Gerald Cannon, Peter Bernstein, Bill Ware, Joseph Lepore, Bob Cunningham, Jason Marshall and many more…

-While still studying at the age of sixteen, Taru recorded his first album as a side man accompanying Fred Ho Afro-Asian Ensemble on the Black Saint record label.
-Soon after, he established himself at the New York jazz scene and became one of the sough after drummers.
-He also toured US with the Moe Better Blues Band & The Drums of Fire bands.
+While still studying at the age of sixteen, Taru recorded his first album as a sideman accompanying Fred Ho Afro-Asian Ensemble on the Black Saint record label.
+Soon after, he established himself at the New York jazz scene and became one of the sought-after drummers.
+He also toured the US with the Moe Better Blues Band & The Drums of Fire bands.

-During his three decades of professional successful career, Taru appeared as a side man on more than fifty albums.
+During his three decades of a professionally successful career, Taru appeared as a sideman on more than fifty albums.
 Just to name few he accompanied Salim Washington (Harlem Homecoming CD, 2006); Michael Marcus (Lotus Symphony CD, 2008); Carlos Garnett (Resurgence CD, 1996); Rodney Kendrick, Roy Hargrove & Kenny Garrett (Secrets of Rodney Kendrick CD, 1994) and many more…

 In 1996 Taru was honored with a proclamation honoring his musical achievements by Brooklyn borough president Marty Markowitz along legendary jazz drummer Max Roach.